USA Youth Bat Regulations

 Baseball Fielding Glove Sizing Chart

 High School or Adult Baseball Glove By Size, Then Position

 |11.5"-11.75"||Shortstop, 3rd Base, or Pitcher|

 Slowpitch Glove Sizing Chart by Position

 Steps to break in your glove

 - Condition it: you can apply glove conditioner to your glove to help soften the leather.
 This will also add an extra layer of protection.
 Glove conditioner can be purchased in the Accessories section of this catalog.

 - Use it: play catch to get familiar and comfortable with your new glove.
-This will also allow the glove.
+This will also allow the glove to form-fit your hand.

+- Care for it: repeat these steps until you feel comfortable catching balls and opening and closing the glove.
 Continue to apply conditioner over its lifetime to keep the leather nice and soft.

 Here's how Wilson's "glove guru" breaks in Brandon Phillips' glove:

 Here are some Rawlings athletes explaining how they break in their gloves: